sesteva/react-shared-components/README.md

         - MyComponentRender.ios.js           -----> iOS Specific Render
         - MyComponentRender.native.js        -----> Android/iOS Sahred Render
         - MyComponentRender.web.js           -----> Web Specific Render

+To avoid this we have created a yeoman generator for this specific purpose.

+The generator was already installed when you executed 'npm install'.

+In order to use it,

+    cd /src/components
+    yo react-dom-native:component MyComponent

+You pass in the component name and it will generate all necessary files and its content.

 #### Concepts: